Nothing is more fun that watching how pets play. But do you know why cats play? or what dog play means? Turns out, it’s more than just fun and games.

 Magic still loves to play keep-away.
 Thank goodness he only targets doggy toys and human socks these days, rather than (urk!) puppy poop.

 Puppy and kitten play offers endless entertainment to them as well as watching humans.
 The awkwardness, intensity, and abandon of these antics give way to greater finesse and dexterity as the pet matures.
+Learn more about puppy development in the Complete Puppy Care book.

 While adult pets play less than rambunctious babies, all dogs and cats play to some extent through their entire life.
 It’s not only fun for you both, but healthy as well.
 Keeping dogs and cats active and moving ensures they stay lean, and interested in the world around them.